leancodepl/exampleapp/backend/src/Infrastructure/LeanCode.AuditLogs/README.md

 Storage implementation using Azure Blob Storage service.
 It stores log for each entity as a separate append blob.

 This storage assumes that there is azure storage client configured in DI.
 It also requires the container name passed via `AzureBlobAuditLogStorageConfiguration` to know where to store audit log files.
-The storage assumes that container specified as `AuditLogsContainer` is already created (private access is highly recommended) and `AuditLogsTable` is already created.
+The storage assumes that container specified as `AuditLogsContainer` is already created (private access is mandatory) and `AuditLogsTable` is already created.

 Example configuration looks like this: